sifrr/sifrr/packages/server/sifrr-seo/README.md

 const SifrrSeo = require('@sifrr/seo');

 // options
+// `localport`: local server port on which you are listening (will be used to get full url for puppeteer)
 // `cache`: Cache to use (should be a node-cache-manager instance)
 // `maxCacheSize`: Maximum in-memory cache size
 // `ttl`: time to live for a cache request